 - More modern: Was introduced somewhat (7 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the M100 emerges as the winner of the match-up (9 : 6 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the number of relative strengths (bullet points above) is taken as a guide, the M100 is the clear winner of the contest (11 : 6 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons